 Guidelines for media visits to the ESO observatories

 ESO welcomes journalists, science writers and producers who are interested in visiting the sites in Chile as part of the production process for news stories, documentaries, photo books and other projects.
-As these visits represent a significant investment of resources on the part of ESO, the ESO education and Public Outreach Department reserves the right to choose projects that have the largest return-on-investment (for instance, in terms of the media exposure of ESO and astronomy in general).
+As these visits represent a significant investment of resources on the part of ESO, the ESO Department of Communication reserves the right to choose projects that have the largest return-on-investment (for instance, in terms of the media exposure of ESO and astronomy in general).
 There are two ways to visit the ESO sites as a media representative: Individual Media Visits and ESON group media visits.

 Individual Media Visits

 Individual media visits are initiated by media representatives who have a specific media project, for which they would benefit from being on location at the ESO sites.
-If you are interested in an individual media visit please contact ESO ePOD as far in advance as possible (preferably 2-3 months) by filling in the form.
+If you are interested in an individual media visit please contact the Department of Communication as far in advance as possible (preferably 2-3 months) by filling in this form.
 Please note that the processing and evalution of your request, will only be initiated once we receive the form, and that visit slots are filled out on a first-come first-served basis.
-If you have questions, please contact ESO ePOD at email@example.com.
+If you have questions, please contact ESO at email@example.com.

 ESON group media visits

-ESON group media visits are organised by ESO through ePOD and its Science Outreach Network (ESON).
+ESON group media visits are organised by ESO through its Department of Communication and its Science Outreach Network (ESON).
 This is an exclusive service offered to a limited number of media representatives annually and ESO covers all expenses to and from Santiago airport.
 The programme contains a number of exclusive highlights and is filled with information about ESO and astronomy.
-If you are interested in being part of a group media visit, please contact ESO ePOD at firstname.lastname@example.org.
+If you are interested in being part of a group media visit, please contact ESO at firstname.lastname@example.org.
 These visits are planned 6–18 months ahead and therefore long advance notice from interested journalists is needed.

 Information on Individual Media Visits: